 Use the time you now have proactively and look forward to the celebration with your loved ones, as this is the essence of the wedding day no matter the date.

-We totally understand and share our client’s great disappointment and the need to postpone their weddings due to this worldwide health impact of the Corona Virus disease (COVID-19).
+We totally understand and share our client’s great disappointment and the need to postpone their weddings due to this worldwide health impact of COVID-19.

 For many reasons postponements have had to be activated and continue to be – we wish to reassure our existing clients, future clients, our wedding industry colleagues and allied industry partners that we will be able to reschedule all wedding activations as soon as it is reasonably possible and we appreciate your patience during this transitional time.